moorepants/dissertation/physicalparameters.rst

 Parameters
 ----------

-I was primarily concerned with measuring and estimating the 25 parameters associated with the benchmark Whipple bicycle model which is derived and described in [Meijaard2007]_.
+Of primarily concern was measuring and estimating the 25 parameters associated with the benchmark Whipple bicycle model which is derived and described in [Meijaard2007]_.
 The unforced two degree-of-freedom, :math:`\mathbf{q} = [\delta \quad \phi]^T` model takes the form:

 .. math::
    :label: eqCanonical